phpfu/puphpet-installer/README.md

 ## :warning: Big Important Warning

 It's critically important to point out that this installer does things that composer [very explicitly](https://github.com/composer/installers#should-we-allow-dynamic-package-types-or-paths-no) **should not be doing.** We break this very good and wise rule only because the tools we're working with (vagrant and puphpet) leave us with no other practical choice.
-Again: You should **NOT** do what this package does.
+Again: You should **NOT** do what this installer does.
 In all likelihood there is a better way.

-Even using _this_ package, there is a risk that it will overwrite existing (important!) files in your project.
-If you have customized your Vagrantfile, then `composer require` this project, _your `Vagrantfile` will be unceremoniously overwritten without notice._ Do not complain about this.
+If you use this installer, it will overwrite existing (important!) files in your project.
+If you have customized your Vagrantfile, then `composer require` a project that uses this installer, _your `Vagrantfile` file and `puphpet/` folder will be unceremoniously overwritten without notice._ Do not complain about this.
 This is what this installer is designed to do and you've been duly warned of its danger.

 ## Usage